Financial-Times/n-swg/README.md

 + `appName` - The name of the app that's implementing this.
 + `sku` - What Google knows as the sku.
 This will likely be something of the form: `offerId_paymentTerm`

+## JSON-LD Markup
+Please see (`next-json-ld` README)[https://github.com/Financial-Times/next-json-ld/blob/master/README.md#subscribe-with-google-swg-markup] for a detailed description of the markup required on our articles and barriers.